It will go down as one of the best Masters in history. Here were five big stories from the week...

 Rory McIlroy failing to live up to expectations

 Rory was the tournament favourite at 7/1 as he attempted to complete the career grand slam.

 He came into the week in excellent form after his Players Championship victory and was positive after work with a performance coach, the introduction of meditation and his new found passion for reading books.

 It looked like we were about to see a new Rory, although that did not quite transpire.

 Similarly to Rose, he simply didn’t have his best stuff but did make the cut at level par.

 His best round of the week came in the final round with a 68 to reach five under and finish T21st, however it is the first time since 2013 that he hasn’t been inside the top-10 at Augusta.

-We’ll have to wait another year to see if he can capture the career slam.
+We don’t have to wait very long to see if he can capture the career slam.

-He joins the likes of Tiger Woods, Phil Mickelson, Matt Kuchar, Ryan Moore and Bryson DeChambeau as recent winners of the US Amateur and Masters Silver Cup.
+He joined the likes of Tiger Woods, Phil Mickelson, Matt Kuchar, Ryan Moore and Bryson DeChambeau as recent winners of the US Amateur and Masters Silver Cup.

 For all the latest golf news, check the Golf Monthly website and follow our social media channels